 Al Shorta, participating in their first Arab Champions League since they won the tournament in 1982, finished bottom of Group B in the 2003 edition of the tournament winning zero games.
-They were admitted into the tournament by the IFA after winning the 2002-03 Iraqi First Division League and were drawn into Group B with Al Kuwait S.C. of Kuwait, El Zamalek of Egypt, USM Alger of Algeria and Al Jaish of Syria.
+They were admitted into the tournament by the IFA after winning the 2002-03 Iraqi First Division and were drawn into Group B with Al Kuwait S.C. of Kuwait, Al Zamalek of Egypt, USM Alger of Algeria and Al Jaish of Syria.

 The Harps kicked off their campaign with a respectable 2-2 draw with Al Kuwait S.C.
 The Kuwaiti side scored the first goal on 13 minutes through Somalia before Al Shorta equalised through Mazen Abdulsattar five minutes later.
 Ahmad Mnajid gave Al Shorta a deserved lead on 60 minutes, only for Anderson de Paulo to break Al Shorta's hearts in the 87th minute by equalising from a corner and snatching two points away from Al Shorta.